clementdlg/arch-btrfs-install/README.md

 # arch-btrfs-install

-## WARNING : this is a work in progress
+## WARNING : this is the bleeding-edge branch.
+See v1.0 branch

 ## Documentation
 - I wrote this documentation to help me write this tool,